Global controllability of Boussinesq flows by using only a temperature control

 Here, as a byproduct, we extend these results to the $2$D Boussinesq system.
-By exploiting the temperature coupling, this leads now to additional improvements such as reduced constraints on the control region (in \cite{NersesyanRissel2022}, the controls are not supported in a horizontal strip) and the possibility of using in the velocity equation a one-dimensional control with one vanishing component.
+By exploiting the temperature coupling, this leads now to additional improvements such as reduced constraints on the control region (in \cite{NersesyanRissel2024}, the controls are not supported in a horizontal strip).

 This article contributes a first global (large data) controllability result for the Boussinesq system via physically localized controls acting only in the temperature.
 Even more, the controls can be chosen finitely decomposable (of the type \eqref{equation:degeneratecontrol}) if one admits a one-dimensional control in the second component of the velocity problem.
 But, up to an explicit feedback supported in $\omegaup$, we can also steer the system merely with a physically localized and finitely decomposable temperature control (\cf~\eqref{equation:degeneratecontrol2}).
 Moreover, we allow prescribed external forces in the right-hand sides of the Boussinesq problem.
 The main ingredients of our approach are as follows.